-All curricula offered at Onondaga Community College have been registered with the New York State Education Department and approved by the State University of New York with authorization to award the degrees of Associate in Arts (A.A.), Associate in Science (A.S.), Associate in Applied Science (A.A.S.), and Associate in Occupational Studies (A.O.S.).
+Degree/Certificate Requirements: All curricula offered at Onondaga Community College have been registered with the New York State Education Department and approved by the State University of New York.
+The State University of New York has authorized the College to award degrees of Associate in Arts (A.A.), Associate in Science (A.S.), Associate in Applied Science (A.A.S.), Associate in Occupational Studies (A.O.S.), and specified certificates.

 According to New York State Education Law, "Associate degree programs shall normally be capable of completion in two academic years of full-time study, or its equivalent in part-time study, with an accumulation of not less than 60 semester hours."
 Eligibility for a degree is based on the successful completion of the program of study outlined by a curriculum.